Alastair7/Basic-JSpider/README.md

-# WikiSpider
+# WikiScrapper

-WikiSpider is web-Scrapper of one wikipedia page using BeautifulSoup.
+WikiScrapper is web-Scrapper of one wikipedia page using BeautifulSoup.

 ## Requirements